-In other words, shareholders equity is your net assets.
-On your balance sheet it’s calculated using this formula:
+In other words, owner’s equity is your net assets.
+On your balance sheet, it’s calculated using this formula:

 Balancing a Balance Sheet

 Naturally, your balance sheet must always be balanced.
 A balance sheet is divided into two sections.
-One side represents your business’s assets and the other shows its liabilities and shareholders equity.
+One side represents your business’s assets and the other shows its liabilities and owner’s equity.

 The total value of your assets must be equal to the combined value of your liabilities and equity.
 When that’s the case, your document is said to be in balance.
 This idea is represented by the foundational formula of balance sheets:

 Seeing the information on a balance sheet is just the start.
 You’ll also need to know how to analyze a balance sheet to use it to its maximum effect.

 The best technique to analyze a balance sheet is through financial ratio analysis.
 With financial ratio analysis, you’ll use formulas to determine the financial health of the company.
 You’ll also determine its operational efficiency.